 The collaborative effort resulted in improved processes that exceeded TJC and internal protocols.
 Plus, the new system met Department Of Health requirements.
 In addition,

-- Line and medication labels were standardized across departments including
+- Line and medication labels were standardized across departments including OR

 - The label standardization process eliminated data input confusion

 But the results weren't exclusive to Risk Management and nursing.
 Supply chain benefited as well:

 - Although size, construction, the amount of colors and more increased, overall costs did not